glenn-de-backer/anglecraft/README.md

 # AngleCraft

-**AngleCraft** is a  Blender add-on designed to simplify the generation of multi-view synthetic data for AI training, 3D modeling, and various other applications.
+**AngleCraft** is a powerful Blender add-on designed to simplify the generation of multi-view synthetic data for AI training, 3D modeling, and various other applications.
 With AngleCraft, you can create sophisticated camera spheres to capture objects from multiple angles, customize render settings, and easily manage environments for seamless data creation.

 This tool is ideal for generating datasets for LoRAs (Low-Rank Adaptations) in AI training but is also highly versatile, making it suitable for both AI-related and non-AI applications, such as 3D asset creation, animation, and visual effects.